cruizba/openvidu-high-availability/README.md

 # openvidu-high-availability

-This project exemplifies the reconnection capabilities of an application making use of OpenVidu Pro environment, whenever a node crashes.
+This project exemplifies the reconnection capabilities of an application making use of OpenVidu Enterprise environment, whenever a node crashes.

 ## Compile and run the app